jdai8/cmsc430/README.md

   Currently, I artifically initialize variables to `'undefined`, which could "leak" into user code.
-  I considered solving this by initializing to `(lambda () (raise 'uninitialized))`, but that would require modifying callsites as well, which is a lot of work.
+  I considered solving this by initializing to `(lambda () (raise 'uninitialized))`, but that would require modifying callsites as well, which is more work.

 - Buffer overflow: it's possible to `vector-set!` somewhere out of bounds.